Code Geass Watch Order: Where to Start with Anime Series and Movies

 Code Geass Movies Watch Order

-The new Code Geass movies are not canon for the original story, so are completely optional.
-However, many fans enjoy them in their own right.
+The new Code Geass movies are not canon for the original story.
+However, many fans enjoy them in their own right as a different timeline in the CG universe.

 Those three movies set up Lelouch of the Re;surrection, which is a completely original film set in the new timeline.
-The previously-announced new Code Geass project was supposed to take place after the events of this film.
+The upcoming Z of the Recapture is also set to take place after the events of these films.

 The movies have been given a mixed reception by fans.
-For some, they are a good way to reexperience the original story in a modern setting.
+For some, they are a good way to reexperience the story in a more contemporary style.
 For others, the story changes are disappointing and dilute the original series.

 Whether you want to watch the recap movies or not, we recommend you watch the original first to understand what made the series so popular at the beginning.